m-piechatzek/notesmachinezzzz/_posts/2024-02-15-piano-module-key-signatures-major.md

 A mini-lesson on how to read piano music major key signatures. **4 min read (~605 words)**

 > The information provided in this blog post is for educational purposes only.
-Please review our [Disclaimer](https://notesmachine.com/legal#disclaimer).
+Please review our [Disclaimer](/legal#disclaimer).

-Review clefs (link) and sharps and flats (link) before reading this!
+Review [clefs](/piano-module-clefs/) and [sharps and flats](/piano-module-sharps-and-flats/) before reading this!

 ### Key Signatures